imahdio/CSS-Essential-Training/03-The Box Model/README.md

 span-the full extent of something from end to end

-container-*in my point of view* parentelement or viewport
+container-*in my point of view* parent element or viewport

+margine collapsing- The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins. [check MDN documentation for more info](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing)
 ## The box model properties
 >-The CSS box model describes the rectangular boxes that are generated for each HTML element which consist of:
 >1. content box: contains the actual content added between the HTML tags, such as text or an image includes 2 following properties: